This is a dessert that could be perfect for a potluck or a party. One batter, three layers of Heaven!

 There are a few things that might be the culprit on this one.

-- Egg whites are not stiff enough- make sure the egg whites have stiff peaks.
+Egg whites need to be beaten longer: make sure the egg whites have stiff peaks.
 If they are not, keep beating them.
 They should be stiff and glossy when you are done with them.

-- Mixing too much- Overmixing the batter will result in deflated egg whites, and you will end up with no layers in the final dessert.
+Mixing too much: Overmixing the batter will result in deflated egg whites, and the final dessert will not have layers.

 Ingredients